Most interesting landmarks of Australia

 - Dinosaur Stampede – Queensland, Lark Quarry.
 Almost 4,000 dinosaur footprints over area of 210 square meters, some 95 million years old.

-- Ediacara Fossil Site – South Australia.
-Find of fossils of global importance – contains unique fossils of extremely ancient soft-bodied animals who lived 630 – 542 million years ago.
-Geological period named after the site – Ediacaran Period.
+- Nilpena Ediacaran Fossil Site – South Australia.
+The world’s richest find of Ediacaran fossils, contains unique fossils of extremely ancient soft-bodied animals who lived 630 – 542 million years ago.
+Geological period was named after the nearby site – Ediacara.

 - Naracoorte Caves – South Australia.
-Cave contains remnants of 99 species of mammals plus remnants of other kinds of animals.
-Exceptionally well preserved remains of extinct animals range in size from small frogs to extinct giant marsupials.
+Group of 28 caves which contain remnants of 99 species of mammals and remnants of other kinds of animals from small frogs to extinct giant marsupials.

 - Riversleigh – Queensland, Boodjamulla (Lawn Hill) National Park.
 Outstanding fossil site.
 Fosilized remains of very unusual animals have been discovered here such as marsupial lions Wakaleo, 3 meters high birds Dromornis, giant platypus Obdurodon, tree-dwelling-crocodiles Mekosuchus and up to 6 meters long snakes Wonambi.
 Riversleigh lies within the traditional country of the Waanyi Aboriginal people.